 We expect that we will need additional financing to execute on our current or future business strategies.
 Until we can generate significant cash from operations, including assay revenues, we expect to continue to fund operations with the proceeds from offerings of our equity securities or debt, or transactions involving product development, technology licensing or collaboration.
 For example, we have an effective shelf registration statement on file with the SEC which allows us to issue any combination of our common stock, preferred stock, debt securities and warrants from time to time, subject to certain restrictions that apply for so long as our public float is less than \$75 million.
-In connection with our public offering in May 2016, we have agreed to certain contractual terms that limit our ability to issue variable rate securities for a period of one year.
 The specific terms of additional future offerings, if any, under this shelf registration statement would be established at the time of such offerings.
 We can provide no assurances that any sources of a sufficient amount of financing will be available to us on favorable terms, if at all.
 If we are unable to raise a sufficient amount of financing in a timely manner, we would likely need to scale back our general and administrative activities and certain of our research and development activities.
-Our forecast pertaining to our current financial resources and the costs to support our general and administrative activities are forward-looking statements and involve risks and uncertainties.
+Our forecast pertaining to our current financial resources and the costs to support our general and administrative and research and development activities are forward-looking statements and involve risks and uncertainties.
 Actual results could vary materially and negatively as a result of a number of factors, including:

-- Our ability to secure financing and the amount thereof; - the costs of operating and enhancing our laboratory facilities; - the costs of developing our anticipated internal sales and marketing capabilities; - the scope, progress and results of our research and development programs, including clinical utility studies; - the scope, progress, results, costs, timing and outcomes of the clinical utility studies for our cancer diagnostic assays; - our ability to manage the costs for manufacturing our microfluidic channels; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities; - our ability to obtain adequate reimbursement from governmental and other third-party payors for our assays and services; - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources, as a result of becoming a public company; - our ability to collect revenues; and - other risks discussed in our other filings with the SEC.
+- our ability to secure financing and the amount thereof; - the costs of operating and enhancing our laboratory facilities; - the costs of developing our anticipated internal sales and marketing capabilities; - the scope, progress and results of our research and development programs, including clinical utility studies; - the scope, progress, results, costs, timing and outcomes of the clinical utility studies for our diagnostic assays; - our ability to manage the costs for manufacturing our microfluidic channels; - the costs of maintaining, expanding and protecting our intellectual property portfolio, including potential litigation costs and liabilities; - our ability to obtain adequate reimbursement from governmental and other third-party payers for our assays and services; - the costs of additional general and administrative personnel, including accounting and finance, legal and human resources, as a result of becoming a public company; - our ability to collect revenues; and - other risks discussed in our other filings with the SEC.

 We may raise additional capital to fund our current operations and to fund expansion of our business to meet our long-term business objectives through public or private equity offerings, debt financings, borrowings or strategic partnerships coupled with an investment in our company or a combination thereof.
-If we raise additional funds through the issuance of convertible debt securities, or other debt securities could be secured and could have rights senior to those of our common stock.
+If we raise additional funds through the issuance of convertible debt securities, or other debt securities, these securities could be secured and could have rights senior to those of our common stock.
 In addition, any new debt incurred by us could impose covenants that restrict our operations.
 The issuance of any new equity securities will also dilute the interest of our current stockholders.
 Given the risks associated with our business, including our unprofitable operating history and our ability or inability to develop additional assays, additional capital may not be available when needed on acceptable terms, or at all.
 If adequate funds are not available, we will need to curb our expansion plans or limit our research and development activities, which would have a material adverse impact on our business prospects and results of operations.